Be warned – Kakadu will take your breath away!

 You will end up with magnificent photos and amazing memories.

-There are opportunities for 4WD trips to Jim Jim Falls and Twin Falls Gorge, both unique experiences that will make this experience one of the most memorable!
+There are opportunities for 4WD trips into Jim Jim Falls and Twin Falls Gorge, both unique experiences that will make your Kakadu experience one of your most memorable lifetime experiences!

 Sunset or sunrise at Ubirr Rock is ‘mandatory’ for all visitors to Kakadu!

 Ubirr (Ooo beer) Rock is the home of a number of significant aboriginal rock art sites in Kakadu National Park.
 A short, ‘not too difficult’ climb to the top of the rocky lookout will offer spectacular views over the floodplains below – horizon to horizon.
 Be aware, it does attract the crowds at sunset so if you’re a morning person, my tip is to be there at sunrise.